EliezerFioti/EliezerFioti/README.md

 - 👋 Hi, I’m @EliezerFioti
-- 👀 I’m interested in Java development
+- 👀 I’m interested in Java development and soccer(If anyone cares)
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: www.linkedin.com/in/eliezer-fioti-8b4345276